OccupationalTherapy.com Phone: 866-782-9924

 Figure 1.
 Examples of robotic devices.

 The application of robots to deliver therapy represents perhaps the most significant development in rehabilitation since the invention of the pulley.
-As occupational therapists, we are accustomed to using pulley mechanisms, whether for assisting patients with spinal cord injuries or any neurological injuries that require off-weighting the arm to facilitate movement.
+As occupational therapists, we are accustomed to using pulley mechanisms to assist patients with spinal cord injuries or any neurological injuries that require off-weighting the arm to facilitate movement.

-These systems provide numerous benefits, including increased repetitions and enhanced sensory input—whether tactile, visual, or proprioceptive.
+These systems provide numerous benefits, including increased repetitions and enhanced sensory input—tactile, visual, or proprioceptive.
 This comprehensive feedback helps drive functional gains, making rehabilitation more effective and encouraging for our patients.

 Rehabilitation Robotic Landscape Considerations